Padespanaki/Cute-Ice-Creams/README.md

 Explore the myriad of flavors, let your imagination be inspired, and add a sprinkle of sweetness to your creations!

+Feel free to download these assets from [itch.io](https://padespanaki.itch.io/) and use them in your projects.

 ![Pixel Ice Cream Collection](https://github.com/Padespanaki/Cute-Ice-Creams/blob/main/Ice-Creams.png)